Destructive flooding is swamping South Florida streets and homes. The threat still isn’t over - KESQ

 By Elizabeth Wolfe, Robert Shackelford and Mary Gilbert, CNN

-(CNN) — Heavy rainfall could swamp South Florida for a third day in a row on Thursday, threatening more destructive flooding after Wednesday’s storms transformed roads into canals and seeped into homes – and more is yet to come later this week.
+(CNN) — Heavy rainfall will swamp South Florida for a third day in a row on Thursday, threatening more destructive flooding after Wednesday’s storms transformed roads into canals and caused water to seep into homes.

-Florida Gov. Ron DeSantis has declared an emergency for Broward, Collier, Lee, Miami-Dade and Sarasota counties after dangerous flooding immobilized the operations of critical infrastructure on Wednesday, including major interstates, roadways, schools and airports.
+Florida Gov. Ron DeSantis declared a state of emergency for Broward, Collier, Lee, Miami-Dade and Sarasota counties after dangerous flooding immobilized the operations of critical infrastructure on Wednesday, including major interstates, roadways, schools and airports.

-Flood warnings are in place for cities including Fort Lauderdale, Miami and Naples until Thursday morning, where between 4 and 13 inches of rainfall fell across the region Wednesday.
-Additional rainfall up to 2 inches possible in the area.
+Six to more than 20 inches of rain has deluged South Florida since Tuesday morning.
+While the state is no stranger to drenching rain, heavy rain events are getting even heavier as the world warms due to fossil fuel pollution.

-Flood watches are in effect through Friday evening across Southern Florida, where more rounds of heavy rainfall are expected.
+More than 8 million people are under flood alerts Thursday, including Fort Lauderdale, Miami and Naples.
+Another 4 to 8 inches of widespread rain is expected Friday, but it’s possible some spots record nearly a foot of rain.

-Severe flooding in Hallandale Beach submerged cars up to their windshields in some places, forcing some drivers to abandon their stalled-out vehicles and wade to safety.
+Severe flooding in Hallandale Beach – located just north of Miami – submerged cars up to their windshields in some places, forcing some drivers to abandon their stalled-out vehicles and wade to safety.

 A family lost their young son during the storm Wednesday, but were later reunited with the help of police who found the child, Hallandale Beach officials said.